studioespresso/wp-dashboard-beacon/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily integrate a Helpscout beacon in your site's dashboard
+Easily integrate a Help Scout beacon in your site's dashboard

 == Description ==

-This plugin makes it fast and easy to integrate Helpscout's Beacon feature in your dashboard or website.
+This plugin makes it fast and easy to integrate Helpscout's Beacon feature in your WordPress dashboard .
 That way, your client has easy access to your documentation and has a quick way of contacting you in case they encounter a problem.

-** The plugin or it's author are not affiliated with Helpscout in any way. **
+**The plugin or it's author are not affiliated with Helpscout in any way.**

 After installation, you can customize the beacon's options, icon and colour.
 You can also enable the plugin for selected member roles, giving you finner control over which of your users has access to the beacon and contact you.